CastleLab/COMP5111-Spring2023-Student-Assignments/README.md

 1. You need to use Randoop to generate **5 different test suites** for the given program.
 2. Each test suite must achieve at least 50% statement coverage.
 3. The 5 test suites should be different from each other.
 Randoop parameter `--randomseed` may be helpful.
-4. Package name of generated test suites should be `comp5111.assignment.cut`.
+4. The package name of generated test suites should be `comp5111.assignment.cut`.
 Randoop parameter `--junit-package-name` may be helpful.
 5. The 5 test suites should be put in `src/test/randoop<i>` for the `<i>`th test suite, where `0<=i<=4`.
 Randoop parameter `--junit-output-dir` may be helpful.

 #### Submissions: